New Grant Opportunity!

 The State Arts Council disburses funds appropriated from public sources, both federal and state.
 Checks are issued by Administrative Services of the State of NH, not the Department of Cultural Resources or the State Arts Council.
 Upon receipt of properly executed grant forms, the State of New Hampshire generally pays grants under $5,000 to grantees within four to six weeks.
 If a grantee is awarded $5,000 or more or has received other State Arts Council funds that bring the cumulative total received within the state’s fiscal year (July 1 – June 30) to $5,000 or above, grants need to be approved by Governor and Council; consequently, payment can take up to 10 weeks.
 All awards are subject to availability of state and federal funds.
 Therefore, we ask grantees to plan cash flow accordingly.

-IMPORTANT: The grant agreement for this special grant must be returned by August 28, 2009 to be processed at the earliest possible Governor & Executive Council meeting.
+IMPORTANT: The grant agreement for this special grant must be returned by January 15, 2011.
 Failure to return the grant agreement by that date could result in cancellation of the grant and reallocation of funds.

 Payment of a grant will be withheld if final reports for previous grants are not in compliance with policy below.